-- Capitalize on historical eras during which LGBTQ figures played a prominent role.
-These include: the suffrage and women's rights movements of the 1800s; the Harlem Renaissance and the Jazz Age; the Frontier West; and the civil rights and social movements of the 1960s. - ■ Look at LGBTQ movements within the context of different social movements: the black civil rights movement, the women's movement, or Latinx labor and civil rights activism, for example. - Cover LGBTQ rights history by beginning with the 19th and 20th centuries, then teaching about Daughters of Bilitis, the Mattachine Society, Stonewall and the gay rights movement of the 1970s, HIV/AIDS, and marriage equality. - Ask students to contrast the LGBTQ rights movement with other movements, such as those of African Americans, women, Native Americans, Mexican Americans, disability rights advocates, Japanese Americans, etc. Compare the goals, strategies and support for each movement, as well as their historical efficacy in promoting civil rights.
+Capitalize on historical eras during which LGBTQ figures played a prominent role.
+These include: the suffrage and women's rights movements of the 1800s; the Harlem Renaissance and the Jazz Age; the Frontier West; and the civil rights and social movements of the 1960s.

+- Look at LGBTQ movements within the context of different social movements: the black civil rights movement, the women's movement, or Latinx labor and civil rights activism, for example.

+Cover LGBTQ rights history by beginning with the 19th and 20th centuries, then teaching about Daughters of Bilitis, the Mattachine Society, Stonewall and the gay rights movement of the 1970s, HIV/AIDS, and marriage equality.

-Teach LGBTQ history with these TT lessons on LGBTQ historical figures.
+Ask students to contrast the LGBTQ rights movement with other movements, such as those of African Americans, women, Native Americans, Mexican Americans, disability rights advocates, Japanese Americans Teach LGBTQ history with these TT lessons on LGBTQ historical figures.

-- ➤ Pauli Murray: Fighting Jane and Jim Crow - James Baldwin: Art, Sexuality and Civil Rights - Bayard Rustin: The Fight for Civil and Gay Rights - Lorraine Hansberry: LGBT Politics and Civil Rights - Role of Gays and Lesbians in the Civil Rights Movement tolerance.org/classroom-resources/lessons
+- Pauli Murray: Fighting Jane and Jim Crow - James Baldwin: Art, Sexuality and Civil Rights - Bayard Rustin: The Fight for Civil and Gay Rights - Lorraine Hansberry: LGBT Politics and Civil Rights - Role of Gays and Lesbians in the Civil Rights Movement tolerance.org/classroom-resources/lessons and others.
+Compare the goals, strategies and support for each movement, as well as their historical efficacy in promoting civil rights.

-James Baldwin at the Civil Rights March on Washington.
+James Baldwin at the 1963 March on Washington for Jobs and Freedom